Aya301-maker/student-dashboard/README.md

  # 📊 Student Dashboard

 A simple student dashboard UI built using HTML and CSS.
-This project displays a clean interface for tracking study-related information such as tasks, study hours, and progress.
+This project was built as a frontend practice to learn layout design and basic styling.

 ---

 ## 🚀 Features

-- Clean and modern UI design
+- Clean dashboard layout
-- Header with navigation links
 - Study statistics cards
 - Task list section
-- Simple responsive layout (basic)
+- Simple UI using HTML and CSS
+- Organized page structure

 ---